-A water descaler is different, however, is how it treats the water.
+A water descaler is different; however, it is how it treats the water.
 Many other softeners and filters will take water into their system and remove particles from the water by capturing them in a filter or by enveloping them into the salt pellets.

 With an electronic water descaler, you are not removing any hardness particles or molecules.
-Instead, the molecular structure of the water is rearranged and because of this, water molecules will be separated as they flow into your pipes and appliances.
+Instead, the water molecules’ molecular structure is rearranged, and because of this, water molecules will be separated as they flow into your pipes and appliances.
 Because the water molecules are not stacked or stuck onto one another, the water can flow through the pipes without allowing hardness particles to attach the pipes.
 This is what causes scale build-up and damage appliances.